Best Headphones Buying Guide: Welcome to What Hi-Fi?'s round-up of the best headphones you can buy in 2021.

 These Sonys might look understated, but they have an attention to detail that's borderline obsessive.
 From the use of high-grade materials to the impressively engineered grilles and driver enclosures, every element of the Z1Rs has been painstakingly designed.
 Nothing has been left to chance.

-This means you'll need to partner them with suitably high-end electronics to really make them sing (If you're looking for a pair to work with your phone, look elsewhere).
+This means you'll need to partner these headphones with suitably high-end electronics to really make them sing (If you're looking for a pair to work with your phone, look elsewhere).
 But do so, and you'll be left amazed by their sense of composure and their ability to extract detail and subtlety from a track.
 Bass is seismic, but never overwhelming - rather it impresses through a combination of power, authority and agility that few rivals match.
 Tonally, things stay nicely balanced between the powerful low-end and crisp treble.
 And they sound impressively spacious for a closed-back pair.

 At the money, we don't think we've tested a better alternative.